Did you know Bromford is one of the leading names in affordable housing and support services?

 - Are there any checks I need to go through before being employed?

-- All successful applicants are required to provide two references (one of which should be from your most recent employer); right to work in the UK documents (these should be provided at interview).
-Dependant on the nature of the role you may also be required to undergo a DBS check.
+- All successful applicants are required to provide references that cover their last 2 years history; right to work in the UK documents (these should be provided at interview).
+Dependent on the nature of the role you may also be required to undergo a DBS check.

 - Will you contact my references before I am offered a position?